Research June 2013 | Volume 121 | Issue 6

 Bisphenol A Exposure during Adulthood Causes Augmentation of Follicular Atresia and Luteal Regression by Decreasing 17β-Estradiol Synthesis via Downregulation of Aromatase in Rat Ovary

 Background: Bisphenol A (BPA) has been detected in human body fluids, such as serum and ovarian follicular fluids.
-Several reports indicate that BPA exposure is associated with the occurrence of several female reproductive diseases due to the disruption of steroid hormone biosynthesis in the adult ovary.
+Several reports indicated that BPA exposure is associated with the occurrence of several female reproductive diseases resulting from the disruption of steroid hormone biosynthesis in the adult ovary.

 Objective: We hypothesized that long-term exposure to low concentrations of BPA disrupts 17β-estradiol (E2) production in granulosa cells via an alteration of steroidogenic proteins in ovarian cells.

-Methods: Adult female rats received BPA for 90 days by daily gavage at doses of 0, 0.001, or 0.1 mg/kg body weight (BW).
-Serum levels of E2, testosterone (T), follicle-stimulating hormone (FSH), and luteinizing hormone (LH) were determined.
-Furthermore, the expressions of steroidogenic acute regulatory protein (StAR), P450 side-chain cleavage (P450scc), 3β-hydroxysteroid dehydrogenase isomerase (3β-HSD), and aromatase cytochrome P450 (P450arom) were analyzed in the ovary.
+Methods: Adult female rats received BPA for 90 days by daily gavage at doses of 0, 0.001, or 0.1 mg/kg body weight.
+We determined serum levels of E2, testosterone (T), follicle-stimulating hormone (FSH), and luteinizing hormone (LH).
+We also analyzed the expressions of steroidogenic acute regulatory protein (StAR), P450 side-chain cleavage (P450scc), 3β-hydroxysteroid dehydrogenase isomerase (3β-HSD), and aromatase cytochrome P450 (P450arom) in the ovary.

 Results: Exposure to BPA significantly decreased E2 serum concentration, which was accompanied by augmented follicular atresia and luteal regression via increase of caspase-3–associated apoptosis in ovarian cells.
-Following BPA exposure, P450arom and StAR protein expression levels significantly decreased in granulosa and theca-interstitial (T-I) cells, respectively.
+After BPA exposure, P450arom and StAR protein levels were significantly decreased in granulosa cells and theca-interstitial (T-I) cells, respectively.
 However, P450scc and 3β-HSD protein levels remained unchanged.
 The increase in LH levels appeared to be associated with the decreased synthesis of T in T-I cells after BPA exposure via homeostatic positive feedback regulation.

 Conclusions: BPA exposure during adulthood can disturb the maintenance of normal ovarian functions by reducing E2.
 The steroidogenic proteins StAR and P450arom appear to be targeted by BPA.